What Are The Five Types Of Economic Utility

 Place utility refers to the value a consumer receives from having a product or service available in a convenient location.
 It's about making products accessible where consumers need them, reducing the effort required to make a purchase.
 Place utility is crucial for businesses looking to maximize sales and customer satisfaction.

 Consider the ubiquitous coffee shop on a busy street corner.
-Its location is a key factor in its success.
+So its location is a key factor in its success.
 Consumers can easily grab a cup of coffee on their way to work or while running errands, without having to deviate significantly from their route.
 Similarly, ATMs strategically placed in shopping malls and airports provide significant place utility.
 Customers can access cash quickly and easily, without having to visit a bank branch.

 Possession Utility